Instruments for success

 College Preparedness and Career Pathways

-Spring Dates: February 19 through May 6 (Program dates are subject to change) Location: Temple University Center City Campus, 1515 Market Street, Philadelphia
+Fall Dates: September 22 through November 3 (Program dates are subject to change) Location: Temple University Center City Campus, 1515 Market Street, Philadelphia

-Download the Instruments for Success program flier to print and share
+Download the printable Instruments for Success program flyer

 Teacher Dave Pierre leads Instruments for Success students in an activity focused on understanding college admissions